mathren/plotFunc/README.md

-# plotFunc
+# My python setup to plot and analyze MESA output

-python functions/settings for importing in notebooks and plot MESA output
+I use these mostly to analyze data produced with MESA http://mesa.sourceforge.net/ If you are interested in something more sofisticated, check out mesaplot https://github.com/rjfarmer/mesaplot